Might this be the winter when the Orioles finally get in step with the most reviled baseball acronym their fans can think of — PECOTA?

 At this point, it seems the Orioles are also going to look hard at Miguel Castro and Nestor Cortes Jr. for rotation spots as well — though all that could change with a free-agent signing or two.

-Either way, no one currently on the roster is a major strikeout threat besides Bundy and Gausman, and with the team's defense becoming an increasingly growing question in recent seasons, the contact-oriented pitchers the Orioles have stocked up on don't get the benefit of the doubt in such projections.
+Either way, no one presently on the roster is a major strikeout threat besides Bundy and Gausman, and with the team's defense becoming an increasingly growing question in recent seasons, the contact-oriented pitchers the Orioles have stocked up on don't get the benefit of the doubt in such projections.

 Offensively, perhaps the playing time distribution that has Austin Hays playing less than Joey Rickard (albeit performing much better) might change things a little.
 But considering the boom-or-bust nature of so many of the Orioles’ top bats, it's hard to project the on-base capabilities that go with scoring runs consistently.

-Because the PECOTA projections of 73 wins was close enough to the actual total of 75 last year, and the team's offseason inactivity has bred plenty of skepticism about its prospects, perhaps this will be the year when instead of challenging the sound methods that go into creating such forecasts and are right for a majority of the league every year, Orioles fans will just nod.
+Because the PECOTA projections of 73 wins was close enough to the actual total of 75 last year, and the team's offseason inactivity has bred plenty of skepticism about its prospects, perhaps this will be the year where instead of challenging the sound methods that go into creating such forecasts and are right for a majority of the league every year, Orioles fans will just nod.